the-interlace/notes/ai_ml_infrastructure.md

 # AI + ML Infrastructure Layers

 ## OpenAI
-Began with this concept, but quickly started closing off access to results, to minimize public surprise and future shock.
+OpenAI had a dream of contributing to an open infra layer early on, but later has been more closed, to minimize public surprise and future shock.
-Unclear if this worked, or if it successfully kept shock-materials from being incorporated and weaponized by the most exploitative adversaries.
+It is unclear if this approach succeeded in helping society // if it successfully kept shock-materials from being incorporated and weaponized by the most exploitative adversaries.

 ## AI Infrastructure Alliances
 The [AI Infrastructure Alliance](https://ai-infrastructure.org/), founded in 2020: